jhui/jhui.github.io/_posts/2017-03-17-Deep-learning-tutorial-2.markdown

 tf.set_random_seed(245)
 ```

+However, if we use model ensembles or model averaging, we may undo the code for our final model selections so we can have different models trained from different seeds.

 ### Convolution Net (CNN) & Long short term memory (LSTM)

 FC network is rarely used alone.
 Exploring all possible connections among nodes in the previous layer provides a complex model that can be wasteful with small returns.
 A lot of information is localized.
 For an image, we want to extract features from neighboring pixels.
 CNN applies filters to explore localized features first, and then apply FC to make predictions.
 LSTM applies time feedback loop to extract time sequence information.
 This article covers the fundermental in DL that will be needed for CNN and LSTM.